Last Updated on September 16, 2024 by Soumya

 Visit one of Belem’s finest museums

 One of the most interesting facts about Lisbon is that it is filled with museums of various kinds.
-And the neighborhood of Belem has some of the finest ones.
-Art, archaeology, design, history of coaches and carriages – you name it.
+The neighborhood of Belem has some of the finest ones.
+They cover art, archaeology, design, the history of coaches and carriages, and more.

 Here are some good museums in Belem that you might want to look at.